-Revised Actuarial cost method(s): Entry Age Normal Actuarial Cost Method.
+Actuarial cost method(s): Normal Cost and Actuarial Accrued Liability-Entry Age Normal

 Asset valuation method: The market value of assets less unrecognized returns in each of the last five years.
-Unrecognized return is equal to the difference between the actual and the expected returns on a market value basis and is recognized over a fine-year period.
-Criteria for changing actuarial assumptions and computations: Past experience trends and future expectations are considered and are periodically reviewed by The Regents and the trustees of the UC Retirement Plan.
+Unrecognized return is equal to the difference between the actual and the expected returns on market value basis and is recognized over a five-year period.

+Criteria for changing actuarial assumptions and computations: Past experience trends and future expectations are considered and are considered and periodically reviewed by The Regents as the trustees of the UC Retirement Plan.